-All newly hired Regular or Term employees covered by this Agreement, shall serve a probationary period of three (3) months.
-Newly hired Regular or Term employees who are classified at salary grades (5) or greater shall serve an eight (8) month probationary period of employment.
+All newly hired Regular or Term employees covered by this Agreement, shall serve a probationary period of six (6) months.

 During the probationary period, employees shall be entitled to all rights and privileges of this Agreement.
-The probationary period may be extended up to three (3) months by the College.
 Upon completion of the probationary period, seniority shall be effective from the original date of hire.